thehandsomezebra/Request_ID_Helper/README.md

   - Try right/option clicking on the `script.sh` file and choose "Open With >" `Terminal`

 - Did you get an error about a file you chose because it had a space in it?
-  - Simply rename your file so that it doesn't have a space in it.
+  - Rename your file so that it doesn't have a space in it.
 Try no spaces or underscores instead.
+The script is a little picky about the filename.